lando-cal/tech-notes/docs/docker.md

+Title: docker

-"An open source project to pack, ship and run any application as a lightweight container."
+"An open source project to pack, ship and run any application as a lightweight container." - <https://www.docker.com/>

 # Examples